 Finally, when it comes to penalties for non-compliance, the two regulations are quite different and the question of "which is worse" depends on your perspective.
 GDPR has significantly higher fines (the highest fine for POPIA being 10 million ZAR or roughly 500,000 EUR), but no criminal charges, while POPIA does include criminal charges.
-If you're responsible for your company's bottom line, a GDPR violation may seem scarier, however if you end up in jail for 10 years for a POPIA violation, your opinion on the matter might differ.
+If you're responsible for your company's bottom line, a GDPR violation may seem scarier, however if you end up in a South African jail for 10 years for a POPIA violation, your opinion on the matter might differ.

 China – In October 2020, the People's Republic of China publicly released a draft of its Personal Data Protection Law, PDPL.
 This draft has garnered more attention across the globe as its extraterritorial applicability is much clearer than that of China's existing Cyber Security Law.
 If passed, companies that do business in China, regardless of any physical presence in the country, would have to comply or be subject to fines of up to 50,000,000 CNY (roughly 6 million EUR) or 5% of global annual turnover, in addition to personal fines of up to 1 million CNY for individuals found responsible.